 “Once again, Dade City and Eastern Pasco County are preparing to welcome thousands of residents and visitors to our area.
 It is our pleasure to produce this quality event, and we invite everyone to enjoy the Festival and come back and visit us again” says John Moors, Executive Director of the Greater Dade City Chamber of Commerce.

 Kumquat Festival Car Show

 The Annual Kumquat Festival Car Show is hosted by Ronnie Setser’s Car & Truck Shows this year and features an amazing variety of classic cars and trucks in the large parking lot of the downtown Judicial Courthouse.
 Organized by Trophies, dash plaques and a well-organized show attracts some of the nicest vehicles to be seen in the Southeast U.S. Show runs from 9 a.m. to 4 p.m.

 Sponsors Make the Kumquat Festival Happen

-Advent Health Dade City is the headlining sponsor for 2021, joining Florida’s Sports Coast and dozens of business and government partners who come together to make the day memorable.
-In fact, NatureCoaster has donated a media package to help promote this year’s festival.
+Advent Health Dade City is the headlining sponsor for 2022, joining Florida’s Sports Coast and dozens of business and government partners who come together to make the day memorable.

 Stop in one of the Friendly Local Shops and Restaurants